NA-varez/Solar_Phone_Charger/README.md

 ## Notes to Self and Helpful for Others

 When you've got the board assembled and there's something wrong, it's important to follow the following steps in order.
 I have found this to be the most effective use of time to determine what is wrong with a PCB board.

-Over time I will develop more steps as I gain more experience with other boards.
-You may have noticed that the switch S1 is lifted off the board.
-That is because the footprint pin assignment was not made correctly.
-The below list is a way for me to learn and reflect upon this mistake to prevent future similar mistakes (hopefully!).
+These steps have been made after solving issues with this board.
+The below list is a way for me to learn and reflect past strategies prevent future similar mistakes (hopefully!) and save time.

 ### Circuit debugging Steps
 1. Observe any damages to components or extreme heat emanating from the board